Apalachicola Bay: "Tri-State Water Wars"

 The Apalachicola Bay is part of an ongoing dispute between Alabama, Florida and Georgia.
 The Tri-State Water Wars involve the Apalachicola-Chattahoochee-Flint (ACF) river basin.
-Beginning in 2007, drought within federal reservoirs has led to a dispute regarding the fate of water flow management within the ACF.
+Beginning in during the 2007 drought, drier federal reservoirs have led to a dispute regarding the fate of water flow management within the ACF.
 The three states have experienced a long-term dispute regarding the U.S Army Corps of Engineers' (Corps) ability to change the rate of water discharge such that water storage is preserved, particularly in Lake Lanier.
 The Corps controls water from Lake Lanier such that it flows into the Apalachicola to meet its minimum flow requirement.
 The Apalachicola Bay and its oyster industry is dependent on discharge from the Apalachicola River.
 The Army Corps of Engineers have issued Exceptional Drought Operations that allow for 16% lower flow into the Apalachicola River.
 The minimum flows to the Apalachicola are necessary to the survival of the species listed under the Endangered Species Act.

-Climate Change and Variability
+Climate change and variability

-Low Flow and Drought
+Low flow and drought

 El Niño-Southern Oscillation (ENSO) is a driver of climate variability on a global scale.
 Research has shown that baseflow of the Flint River has increased by 10% during El Niño and decreased by 10% during La Niña.
 Under Pacific Decadal Oscillation (PDO) and Atlantic Multidecadal Oscillation (AMO), La Niña causes a decrease in baseflow, resulting in severe drought throughout the ACF River Basin.
 Florida has experienced a decrease in precipitation and an increase in temperature between 1970 and 2009.
 It has been predicted that air temperatures may increase by 3-4 degrees Celsius due to a twofold increase in atmospheric carbon dioxide.
 Climate models in the Apalachicola River basin have allowed researchers to project increases in extreme rainfall intensity and frequency.

-Extreme Weather Events
+Extreme weather events

 It has been projected that extreme weather events, a consequence of climate change, will have a significant impact on the Apalachicola Bay.
 Extreme weather events and differences in seasonality due to climate change may exacerbate changes in streamflow and sediment load in the Apalachicola.
 The migration, reproduction and distribution of organisms in the Apalachicola Bay is sensitive to salinity and total suspended solid levels.
 Additionally, organisms in the Apalachicola River Basin are threatened by high flow magnitude and seasonal changes in runoff and sediment load due to climate change.